Saturday, July 29, 2023

 Q3: How should the database be defragmented after shrinking?

-Ans: Use the DBCC INDEXDEFRAG or ALTER INDEX REORGANISE procedures to defragment the database.
+Ans: Defragment the database using the DBCC INDEXDEFRAG or ALTER INDEX REORGANISE procedures.

 Q4: Can DBCC SHRINKDATABASE be halted, and if so, what happens?

 Ans: Yes, DBCC SHRINKDATABASE execution can be paused at any time.
 The shrink procedure will halt if the process is interrupted, and the database will stay in its present condition.
-It is advised to let the process finish gracefully to prevent problems like data corruption.
+Letting the process finish gracefully is advised to prevent problems like data corruption.

 Q5: Can shrinking a database cause data loss?

 Ans: Data loss is not a result of database shrinkage in and of itself.
-Data corruption, however, could result if the procedure is not carried out properly or is stopped.
+However, data corruption could result if the procedure is not carried out properly or stopped.
 To protect the security of your data, always perform a complete database backup before using DBCC SHRINKDATABASE.

 Q6: How long does it take to finish DBCC SHRINKDATABASE?